-The Brainerd-Baxter area of the central lakes region of the state is filled with beautiful waters surrounded by incredible autumnal pageantry — and there some great golf courses to enjoy, as well.
-Madden’s, Grand View Lodge and Cragun’s all border Gull Lake, where the blue waters reflect the colors in a shimmering light show.
+The Brainerd-Baxter area of the central lakes region of the state is filled with beautiful waters surrounded by incredible autumnal pageantry — and there are some great golf courses to enjoy, as well.
+Madden’s, Grand View Lodge, and Cragun border Gull Lake, where the blue waters reflect the colors in a shimmering light show.
 Golden Eagle and Breezy Point Resort are nestled in the woods and water a bit further east from Gull, but the courses are every bit as great and the colors nothing short of spectacular.

 Visitors to the Twin Cities often remark how green those cities are with all the parks, green spaces, and tree-lined streets — and each fall, they come alive in more colors.
 At the numerous courses in the area, it becomes a visual celebration of the season.
 From Edinburgh U.S.A. and Rush Creek GC in the northwest, Chaska Town Course and Braemar out west, StoneRidge GC and Prestwick GC in the east, to StoneBrooke GC and Ridges at Sand Creek in the south, the Twin Cities is filled with great golf courses that are brightly adorned in the fall.
 You don’t have to travel far to find a great round with beautiful surroundings.